tarwn/lessthandot-hugo/blogs/content/posts/2013-03-03-column-name-or-number-of.md

 Column name or number of supplied values does not match table definition.

-I looked at the proc, hasn&#8217;t changed in months, I decided to run it from a different window and no problem.
+I looked at the proc, hasn't changed in months, I decided to run it from a different window and no problem.
 I took me a couple of minutes to realize what was going on.

-Let&#8217;s duplicate this here with some code that you can run.
+Let's duplicate this here with some code that you can run.
 Make sure that you run the code all in the same window

 First create this stored procedure, do not close this window after creation